Institute of Experimental Cardiology

 Dear visitors and colleagues,

-Cardiovascular diseases (CVD) represent the most frequent causes for morbidity and mortality worldwide.
-Heart failure is often the consequence of CVD (e.g. myocardial infarction, high blood pressure or hereditary and inflammatory cardiomyopathies).
-Until today, the only cure of heart failure is heart transplantation.
-All other pharmacological or interventional therapies help to reduce symptoms and in some cases the mortality from heart failure but a restoration of cardiac dysfunction is not possible yet.
+Cardiovascular diseases are the leading cause of morbidity and mortality worldwide.
+Heart failure is often the consequence of cardiovascular disease (e.g. myocardial infarction, high blood pressure, infections or hereditary cardiomyopathies) and is promoted by several comorbidities including diabetes, cancer or psychological diseases such as depression.
+Many pharmacological or interventional therapies help to reduce symptoms and in some cases the mortality of heart failure, but a restoration of cardiac function is not possible yet (except by heart transplantation).
+The incidence and prevalence of heart failure are constantly rising, and heart failure is expected to become a major health issue of our time.

-We invite you to visit the pages of this website to learn more about our dedication, research approach and activities.
+We invite you to visit the pages of this website to learn more about our research and activities.